-- Following a cold start, the operating temperature programme increases engine speed to quickly bring the catalytic converter to the required temperature. - The adaptive programme tailors gearshifting to the driving conditions, e.g. greater load or gradients. - When Sport mode is engaged, shift times are reduced and the transmission shifts at higher engine speeds (unless cruise control is on).
-Sport mode \$\Delta\$ 142.
+- The adaptive programme tailors gearshifting to the driving conditions, e.g. greater load or gradients. - When Sport mode is engaged, shift times are reduced and the transmission shifts at higher engine speeds (unless cruise control is on).
+Sport mode \$ 144.

-Winter programme ₩
+Winter programme 🛠